CONTACT US

 4. Third-party support

-React Native is an open-source project, so it comes with an open environment.
-You can easily integrate with various third-party modules.
+, so it comes with an open environment.
+You can integrate various third-party modules with ease.

 5. Great developer experience